sbissantz/rarp/git.md

 ## Test

 Time to testify that GitHub knows who you are.
 Remember the Clemens Stacy love story in `ssh.md`?
-Scene 3: Robert makes sure Stacy gave him the correct number.
+Scene 3: Clemens makes sure Stacy gave him the correct number.
 So let's write her a short message.
-Note: For those of you, who don't know their romantic story -- think of the following step as the Saturday night club bouncer test: Do you gain access to the party (GitHub knows you)?
+Hint: For those of you, who don't know their romantic story -- think of the following step as the Saturday night club bouncer test: Do you gain access to the party (GitHub knows you)?